-The Secrets to Dealing With Rejection
+The Secrets to Dealing With Rejection, According to Experts

 That means that rejection when it comes to your dream opportunity can be shattering.
 If you have a setback, try to remember that your career path is not a straight line and not every experience is going to move you forward.
 “Sometimes we are meant to add to our experiences and go in another direction, sometimes we are meant to reinvent ourselves and sometimes we are meant to put something to the side and say goodbye to it forever,” Flaxington says.

 If you find yourself seeking the next promotion or job title in an attempt to validate your own self-worth, consider checking in with yourself to make sure it’s your current career that’s truly fulfilling without those things.
-If not, it’s may be time to look for other opportunities, she suggests.
-A job you love is can fulfill you in important ways by building self-esteem because you’re enjoying your meaningful work, not to measure your worth based on a job title or something that seemingly checks some box.
-That along with practicing positive self-talk and self-compassion (yes, even giving yourself compliments in the mirror,) can change the perception of rejection from a “goal-ender” to a “pivot.”
+If not, it may be time to look for other opportunities, she suggests.
+A job you love can fulfill you in important ways by building self-esteem because you’re enjoying your meaningful work, not to measure your worth based on a job title or something that seemingly checks some box.
+That, along with practicing positive self-talk and self-compassion (yes, even giving yourself compliments in the mirror,) can change the perception of rejection from a “goal-ender” to a “pivot.”
 Chalk it up as growth and think of it as a new path that could eventually lead you to where you were meant to be.
-A set back doesn’t make a goal attainable, it just might take longer to get there.
+A setback doesn’t make a goal unattainable, it just might take longer to get there.

 You’re going through a breakup